 Are you one of those who are running websites that are high on design and alluring enough but lack relative usability?
-Imagine you are a customer yourself who is looking for some apparels.
+Imagine you are a customer yourself who is looking for some apparel.
 Where would you prefer to stop by, one that is pretty or the other that is less alluring but offers better prices?
-Obviously you will settle by the second one, considering that it is serving your purpose.
+You will settle by the second one, considering that it is serving your purpose.

-Then why do you expect people to make purchases considering the outlook of your website alone.
-Though there are visitors who draw a conclusion that the website would be good at services because of its pretty layout.
+Then why do you expect people to make purchases considering the outlook of your website alone?
+Although there are visitors who conclude that the site would be good at services because of its pretty layout.
 As a designer, you will have to ensure that your website’s design answers questions such as:

 – Forte of the website